tomzx/blog.tomrochette.com-content/questions/2020/03/07/article.md

 It is possible to extract if-then rules from their writings, which generally expresses some form of believe that **if** something **then** something else.
 There are other variants where only **if** is provided (**if** something, something else, or something else, **if** something).

 A writer may use certain adjectives to describe things as "easy", "simple", "straightforward", "difficult", "impossible", "hard", etc. Those are also useful of indicators of the writer's beliefs.

+Nowadays with LLMs it's easy to provide a prompt such as "What beliefs are expressed in the following text" or "Extract the beliefs in the following text".
+With a bit of scripting we can extract everything available on the blog and feed it to a LLM to let it extract the beliefs for us.